 It is written by an external management entity.
 Changes take effect as soon as practical in the implementation.

-This attribute indicates the minimum time that needs to pass since the reception of the last Beacon frame from an OBSS AP that did not indicate tolerance to narrow bandwidth RU in OFDMA before the STA can transmit a Trigger frame or TRS Control subfield that allocates a 26-tone RU, or transmit an HE TB PPDU in a 26-tone RU."
+This attribute indicates the minimum time that needs to pass since the reception of the last Beacon frame from an OBSS AP that did not indicate tolerance to narrow bandwidth RU in OFDMA before the STA can transmit a triggering frame(#25126, 25068) that allocates a 26-tone RU, or transmit an HE TB PPDU in a 26-tone RU."

 DEFVAL { 1800 }